mrtoxas/recipes/astro-cloudflare-env-middleware/README.md

-# Astro SSR on Cloudflare Pages: env access via custom AsyncLocalStorage-based context
+# Astro SSR on Cloudflare Pages: env access via middleware
 This repository demonstrates a clean approach to providing request-scoped environment variables in Astro SSR on Cloudflare Pages.
 It uses a small wrapper around API handlers together with AsyncLocalStorage to create a per-request context.
 Any part of the server code can then read these variables without prop-drilling or manual forwarding.

 ⚠️ The repo contains a minimal implementation and a concise usage example.
 For production use, consider adding: